 Orphan Train Girl (Hardcover)

 Molly Ayer has been in foster care since she was eight years old.
 Most of the time, Molly knows it’s her attitude that’s the problem, but after being shipped from one family to another, she’s had her fair share of adults treating her like an inconvenience.
-So when Molly’s forced to help an elderly woman clean out her attic for community service, Molly is wary.
-Just another adult to treat her like a troublemaker.
+So when Molly’s forced to help an a wealthy elderly woman clean out her attic for community service, Molly is wary.